+Year 4

 5.044 Industrial Training II 0 0

 5.051 Thesis 6 6

 5.062 Communications 2 2

 5.344 Feedback Control 3 0

 Technical Electives 9 12

 General Studies Elective 11⁄2 11/2

-211⁄2 211⁄2
+211/2 211/2

 Note 1: At least six hours per week of Technical Electives must be taken from the Mechanical Engineering Technical Elective list.
 The remaining Technical Electives may be taken from the Industrial Engineering Technical Elective List or from Years 3 or 4 of other courses in the School or suitable subjects outside the School.
-3 of 4 or other courses in the school or suitable adjects values and the school of suitable subjects.
-A counseling service is provided to assist students to choose electives.
-The service is provided to assist students to choose electives.
-The service is the Head of certain subjects any require the approval of the Head of certain subjects any require the approval of the Head of certain subjects any require the approval of the Head of the school of School or School.
+Students with good academic records may include some graduate subjects.
+A counselling service is provided to assist students to choose electives.
+The selection of certain subjects or combinations of subjects may require the approval of the Head of School

 Note 2: Only a limited number of Technical Electives is offered each year.
 The actual Technical Electives offered each year are decided on the basis of staff availability and student demand.
 Students are advised in September of each year which Technical Electives will be offered in the following year.
-Not offered in 1981.